Courses & Speaking

 Marketing for rural businesses.

-A small workshop-style half-day marketing course, being held at Vale Training between Princes Risborough & Aylesbury.
+A series of small workshop-style half-day marketing courses, being held at Vale Training between Princes Risborough & Aylesbury.

 This course is specifically aimed at farms and rural businesses.